Managing Calls through the Web Interface

 # Remote participant's camera

-In the tab, go to the screen, select a user, and click
+On the Conference tab, go to the Participant screen, select a user from the drop-down list, and click

 .
-Then, control it as described above.
-Saving presets for remote PTZ cameras is unavailable.
+Then control it as described above.
+Saving presets for remote PTZ cameras is not available.

 # Call to a user

-To call a subscriber, including adding them to an ongoing group conference, enter their IP address and URL in the section, select the protocol, and click the button.
-In the section, you can add participants from the address book.
+To call a subscriber, including adding them to an ongoing group conference, enter their IP address and URL in the Connect a participant section, select the protocol, and click the Call button.
+In the Participants section, you can add participants from the address book.

 .
-You can also call a contact by dragging them from the contact list to the Participants section using Drag-n-Drop.
+You can also call the contact by dragging them from the contact list to the Participants section using Drag-n-Drop.

 # Content Sharing

 The terminal allows you to view presentation materials outside of a video session.
-During a video session, you have two options for behavior:
+During a video session, you have two behavior options:

 | Behavior Option | Option Description |